Overview

 How is oCX different from NPS?

-NPS is based on survey responses from customers who choose to respond. oCX draws from all available feedback including unsolicited sources like reviews and social media, giving a broader and more representative picture. oCX also explains why the score is what it is by surfacing the topics driving positive and negative sentiment.
+NPS is based on survey responses from customers who choose to respond, typically 10 to 30% of those contacted. oCX draws from all available feedback including unsolicited sources like online reviews and social media posts, giving a broader and more representative picture of the full customer base. oCX also surfaces the topics driving positive and negative sentiment automatically, explaining why the score is what it is without requiring separate analysis.

 How is the oCX score calculated?

 The oCX score is calculated by analyzing sentiment across all connected feedback sources, weighting the results by volume and source type, and producing a single score from -100 to +100.
-A score above 0 indicates net positive customer experience.
+A score above 0 indicates that positive customer feedback outweighs negative feedback in aggregate.
+The score can be tracked over time, compared across locations or business units, and benchmarked against industry averages.
+The detailed calculation methodology is proprietary to Alterna CX.

 What data sources feed into oCX?